nielsls/Q/README.md

   - Excel functions: <i>if,iferror</i>
   - Prefix function calls with ! to call external VBA functions not found in Q.

+###How to install
+1. Open up Excel
+2. Press Alt+F11 to open the VBA editor
+3. Choose Insert -> Module
+4. Copy-paste the contents of [Qlib.bas](https://raw.githubusercontent.com/nielsls/Q/master/Qlib.bas) to your new module
+5. Done!
+Go test it in Excel by inserting `=Q("2+2")` in a cell

 2015, Niels Lykke Sørensen